Do you know how to use the IRS form 8821 to allow you to give tax information to another person or are you confused?

 Or as a Tax Preparer, wouldn’t it just be easier if you were able to request the information you needed from the IRS in order to help your client?

-In this article, we’ll take a deeper look at what exactly the IRS Form 8821 is and (more importantly) how you can use it to your advantage.
+In this article, I’ll take a deeper look at what exactly the IRS Form 8821 is and (more importantly) how you can use it to your advantage.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 This means if you click on any of the links, I’ll receive a small commission.